-The Voice Crowns a Winner!
-The Champion of Season 14 Finale Is ...
+Brynn Cartelli, 15, Wins The Voice, Becomes Youngest Winner in Series History

 “[Kelly has been] setting me up for a future after the show so that everyone has an idea of who I am as an artist so that the fans who followed me on this journey get what they deserve from me, which is a pop/soul style of music,” Cartelli previously told reporters about what kind of coach Clarkson is, having been down this singing competition path, herself, when she won the first season of American Idol in 2002.

-“She’s so encouraging and down to earth,” Cartelli said.
+“She’s so encouraging and down to earth,” Cartelli — who just released her first single “Walk My Way” — said.

 RELATED GALLERY: A Complete Guide to Every Winner of The Voice